Digital Photography Tips, Tutorials and Resources

 2. Now, select another point and hold down the mouse.
 While holding the mouse, hold down the Command button on the keyboard and drag the mouse down.
 Notice how a curve appears within the line.

 3. Now, hold Option and select the second point that you just created.
 Once selected, a one anchored line appear.

 After you use the Pen Tool to outline or create a design, you can take the project one step further by selecting different options.
 If you want to fill an object with color, there are certain steps you can take to implement this task.

 1.With the Pen Tool selected, hover the mouse over the outlined area.
-The tool should have a “*” located next to the pen-shaped symbol.
+The tool should have an asterisk (*) located next to the pen-shaped symbol.

 2. With the original file selected, right-click the area to reveal a drop-down tab that offers different options.
 In this case, select Fill Path… and the Fill Path window will appear with different ways to customize the path.